 The Director of Compliance/Title IX Coordinator has been designated by the President as the person with overall responsibility for the implementation and maintenance of the University's affirmative action programs.
 The Director of Compliance/Title IX Coordinator has also been designated as the University's Title IX Coordinator, Americans with Disabilities Act (ADA) Coordinator, and Section 504 of the Rehabilitation Act of 1973 Coordinator.
 As such, the Director of Compliance/Title IX Coordinator is responsible for addressing compliance with all federal, state, and local laws pertaining to nondiscrimination, civil rights, access, and equity.
-For any inquiries or concerns regarding discrimination, protected class harassment, or sexual misconduct, please contact Dr. Nicole Ferguson (nicole.ferguson@csupueblo.edu), Director of Compliance & Title IX Coordinator at (719) 549-2210, Occhiato Student Center - Room 201.
+For any inquiries or concerns regarding discrimination, protected class harassment, or sexual misconduct, please contact Shelby Serena (shelby. serena@csupueblo.edu), Interim Title IX Coordinator at (719) 549-2223, Buell Communications Center - Room 107